adl/hoaf/README.md

 - F={S₀,S₁,…,Sₖ} is a finite set of acceptance sets.
 Each acceptance set **Sᵢ⊆R** is a subset of **transitions**.
 - Acc is an Boolean formula over {F(S),F(¬S),I(S),I(¬S)|S∈F}.

 The automaton is interpreted over infinite words, where letters are subsets of AP.
-A **run** over a word w=a₀a₁… is a labeled directed acyclic graph (V,E,λ) such that:
+A **run** over a word w=a₀a₁… is an infinite labeled directed acyclic graph (V,E,λ) such that:

 - V is partitioned into V₀∪V₁∪V₂… where the sets Vᵢ are disjoint,
 - for each edge e∈E there exists i≥0 such that e∈Vᵢ⨯Vᵢ+₁,